Back To Basics

 The good news is that the United States is waking up, with an increasingly well-organized and pro-active response to our growing deathcare statistics.
 Over the next twenty years, 80 million baby boomers will die.
 The environmental impact will be devastating unless we change our ways.
 Do we have your attention?
 Check out Grave Matters by Mark Harris.

 There is a growing trend in the USA towards reclaiming the care of our dead as part of a full life.
 Although there are times when it is appropriate for a professional funeral home to handle deathcare arrangements completely, it is often also possible and even beneficial for a family to keep or bring the body of a loved one home for loving care and preparation, sitting with the body, and having time to grieve and adjust to death.

-Organizations such as Final Passages and Crossings provide training for “death midwives” to learn how to guide the preparation of the body and facilitate a “home funeral” vigil, empowering loved ones to become involved in creating appropriate and personally authentic funeral ceremonies.
+Organizations such as Final Passages provide training for “death midwives” to learn how to guide the preparation of the body and facilitate a “home funeral” vigil, empowering loved ones to become involved in creating appropriate and personally authentic funeral ceremonies.

 We Can Help . . .

 Last Respects Consulting can help you to make choices about natural deathcare for you or your loved ones.
 We are also available to assist with home funerals, vigils, or Shrouding Circles.
 Fill in the form below for a complimentary 30 minute consultation, contact Holly Blue, or call (831) 588-3040.